HappyFaceGoettingen/HappyFace-MadMask/README.md

 --------------------------
-## MadFoxd
+## MadFoxd (Meta-monitoring Analytics Device for Firefox daemon)
-A service capturing browser views (browser canvases) via Firefox using the MadFox addon.
+A Meta-Browser service capturing browser canvases via Firefox using the MadFox addon.
 This service is extendable to download JSON and WSDL web services as files.

 ### Components
 * madfox-addon/ - MadFox Firefox Addon and its source